IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 number of corrected bits in the 18-bit BT Packet Header.
 The valid range is 0 to 18.

 The Corrected Payload Bits field is a signed integer indicating the number of errored and corrected bits in the captured BT payload.
 Interpretation of this field corresponds to the Payload Transport Rate.
-The value ranges from 0 to 80 when the BT payload was captured at R=1/3 as per Bluetooth specification Volume 2, Part B, Section 7.4.
-The value ranges from -360 to +180 when the BT payload was captured at R=2/3 as per Bluetooth specification Volume 2, Part B, Section 7.5.
+The value ranges from 0 to 80 when the BT payload was captured at R=1/3 as per Volume 2, Part B, Section 7.4 of {{Bluetooth-Core}}.
+The value ranges from -360 to +180 when the BT payload was captured at R=2/3 as per Volume 2, Part B, Section 7.5 of {{Bluetooth-Core}}.
 A negative number indicates the field absolute value is the sum of the number of corrected and uncorrectable bits.

-The Lower Address Part field is the 24-bit value recovered from the captured SYNC WORD as defined in Bluetooth specification Volume 2, Part B, Section 6.3.3.
+The Lower Address Part field is the 24-bit value recovered from the captured SYNC WORD as defined in Volume 2, Part B, Section 6.3.3 of
+{{Bluetooth-Core}}.
 The most significant byte of this field is reserved and must be zero.

 The Reference LAP field corresponds to the Lower Address Part configured